Canadian music genres: Rock

 Canadian rock describes a wide and diverse variety of music produced by Canadians, starting with American-style Rock and roll in the mid-20th century.
 Since then Canada has had a considerable impact on the development of the modern popular music called rock.
 Canada has produced many of the genre's most significant groups and performers, while contributing significantly to the development of the most popular subgenres, which include alternative rock, pop rock, progressive rock, country rock, folk rock, hard rock, punk rock, metal and indie rock.

-Canada has been a source of rock and roll music for decades, beginning with "The Mocking Bird" originally recorded by The Four Lads in 1952 reaching No. 23 on the Billboard chart that year.
+Canada has been a source of rock and roll music for decades.
+The first Canadian rock single was "The Mocking Bird"; it was recorded by The Four Lads in 1952 and reached No. 23 on the Billboard chart that year.
 It was re-released four years later reaching No. 67 on the 1956 chart.

 The first Canadian with a No. 1 American Billboard hit was 16-year-old Paul Anka.
 In 1957 he went to New York City where he recorded his own composition, "Diana".
 The song brought him instant stardom selling more than nine million copies in sixteen countries, reaching No. 1 on the U.S. and Canadian charts.
 Since then, Canada has produced many internationally popular rock and roll artists.

-Perhaps the most notable Canadian rock band is Rush, who currently place fifth behind The Beatles, The Rolling Stones, KISS and Aerosmith for the most consecutive gold and platinum albums by a rock band.
+One of the best-selling Canadian rock bands internationally is Rush; as of 2008, they placed fifth behind The Beatles, The Rolling Stones, KISS and Aerosmith for the most consecutive gold and platinum albums by a rock band.
 Other notable musicians include Thousand Foot Krutch, The Guess Who, BTO, Nickelback, Three Days Grace, The Tragically Hip, Our Lady Peace, Sum 41, Alanis Morissette, Billy Talent, Simple Plan, Finger 11 and Metric.

 Toronto-based band The Birthday Massacre has established a very faithful fanbase spreading across the globe.